Julie M. Rose, Ph.D.

 - Full CV: Download File

-- Finfish interactions with oyster aquaculture gear: Shellfish growers routinely observe fish at a variety of life stages interacting with aquaculture gear.
-My colleagues and I have been exploring the use of underwater video technology to document fish interactions with oyster aquaculture cages in Long Island Sound.
+- Finfish habitat provided by oyster aquaculture gear: Shellfish growers routinely observe fish at a variety of life stages interacting with aquaculture gear.
+My colleagues and I have been using underwater video technology to document fish interactions with oyster aquaculture cages in Long Island Sound.
 Data demonstrating habitat services provided to fish are valuable to regulators and fishery managers who make decisions about siting shellfish farms and protecting habitat for recreationally and commercially important fish species.
 Videos of fish using oyster cages can also serve as compelling outreach tools to demonstrate environmental benefits provided by the shellfish aquaculture industry to the public.

-- Shellfish aquaculture and water quality management: The use of shellfish and/or seaweed cultivation and harvest to aid in the removal of nitrogen and other nutrients from the coastal environment has been termed “nutrient bioextraction”.
-In addition to documenting water quality improvements provided by shellfish aquaculture, I am interested in contributing to the development of policies that give shellfish growers “credit” for the nutrient removal services they can provide to the coastal environment.
+- Shellfish aquaculture and water quality management: Nutrient bioextraction is the use of shellfish and/or seaweed cultivation and harvest to aid in removing nitrogen and other nutrients from the coastal environment.
+I have contributed to the incorporation of shellfish into nutrient management programs in the United States.
 Since 2015, I have been a member of the Chesapeake Bay Oyster Best Management Practice Expert Panel, which is making a series of recommendations on the inclusion of oysters in Chesapeake Bay’s water quality regulatory process.
-The panel’s first set of recommendations was approved by EPA in December 2016, and the panel plans to release multiple additional recommendations for public comment and programmatic review in 2018.
-See panel recommendations and more information »
+A recent paper I led explored policy options for incorporation of oyster-mediated denitrification into nitrogen management programs.